Tor circuit fingerprinting defenses using adaptive padding: Introduction

 \section{Introduction}

-Tor clients use \emph{circuits} for anonymous communication, which are multi-hop paths through the Tor network carrying the application data.
+Tor uses \emph{circuits} for anonymous communication.
+Tor circuits are multi-hop paths through the Tor network carrying application data.
 There are various types of circuits, some of them for navigating the regular Internet, others for fetching Tor directory information, connecting to onion services or simply for measurements and testing.
-Although all traffic is encrypted, it is still possible for certain type of adversaries (such as relay and LAN adversaries) to distinguish Tor circuit types from each other using a wide array of metadata and distinguishers; such attacks are known as \emph{circuit fingerprinting}.
+Although all traffic is encrypted, it is still possible for certain type of adversaries to distinguish Tor circuit types from each other using a wide array of metadata and distinguishers; such attacks are known as \emph{circuit fingerprinting}.

-We believe that in an ideal setting adversaries should not be able to distinguish circuit types by inspecting traffic: Tor traffic should look amorphous to an outside observer.
-When the adversary cannot determine circuit type, the ``world size'' or ``base rate'' of traffic that the adversary must consider increases, which also increases the false positive rate. \cite{website-fpr-juarez}

-As an example of a malicious scenario that results from a circuit fingerprinting attack, consider a source \emph{Alice} who submits an anonymous tip on tax corruption. \emph{Alice} is using Tor for most of her communication, but \emph{only uses an onion service} to submit anonymous tips over SecureDrop.
-An attacker who can distinguish between Alice's clearnet Tor communication and its onion service connections can correlate the onion connections with the arrival time of the tip.

-As another example, consider an ISP or a cloud hosting provider using \emph{circuit fingerprinting} attacks to distinguish onion services from regular Tor clients within its network.

-In this paper, we study the circuit finger printing problem, isolating and formalizing it on its own, separately from other fingerprinting problems.
-Under this model, we revisit results from \cite{KwonALDD15}, and show that distinguishing onion service circuits is possible with high accuracy, even when the application-layer traffic is identical, by exploiting fingerprints of the onion service \emph{protocol itself}.

-We then proceed to design and implement a versatile adaptive padding framework for Tor based on WTF-PAD which is already merged in the mainline client and deployed to the network.
-A primitive attempt in defending against circuit fingerprinting is also designed and deployed.
-We proceed in evaluating this defense, showing that it provides in fact little defense against realistic attacks, showing that the problem is harder than initially expected.

-We then proceed in designing two advanced padding strategies: first, a ``straw-man'' strategy, which is simple but has high-latency overhead.
-Having ``no delays'' as a main padding philosophy, we proceed in designing a novel PCP padding strategy, which exploits \emph{preemptive circuits}, a mechanism already existing in Tor.

-We then thoroughly evaluate both strategies: for the straw-man one, the evaluation revealed subtle previously unknown behaviors that can act as circuits fingerprints.
-For the PCP strategy, we provide both an analytic evaluation, giving precise expressions relating the parameters of the defense to the classification accuracy, as well as an experimental evaluation, confirming the analytic results, and showing that an effective defense is possible with no delays and limited bandwidth overhead.
+Circuit fingerprinting attacks are dangerous because by determining the Tor circuit type, an adversary immediately gets to shrink the ``world size'' or ``base rate'' of traffic that it needs to consider for \emph{website fingerprinting} or \emph{end-to-end correlation} attacks to succeed \cite{website-fpr-juarez}.
+A website fingerprinting adversary who learns that the client is visiting an onion service immediately enjoys a significantly smaller universe size of web pages that it needs to identify, effectively reducing the problem to a closed-world setting \cite{analysis-fpring}.

 \paragraph{Contributions}